 Knowing your HbA1c can also fill in some of the gaps left by routine blood glucose monitoring.
 Unless you use a continuous glucose monitor, your usual monitoring gives only “snapshots” of information, and there are large stretches of time during which you have no idea what your blood glucose level is.
 If all of your daily monitoring results are within your target range but your HbA1c level is high, it means there are times when you are not monitoring that your blood glucose level is high.

-The American Diabetes Association currently recommends maintaining an HbA1c level below 7% to prevent complications, but depending on your age and possibly other considerations, your goal may be different.
+The American Diabetes Association currently recommends maintaining an HbA1c level of 7% or less to prevent complications, but depending on your age and possibly other considerations, your goal may be different.
 No matter what your goal, however, an HbA1c level that is rising over time is a concern.
 Even relatively small increases in HbA1c level (when sustained over time) are associated with large increases in the risk of developing certain diabetes complications, including neuropathy (nerve damage), nephropathy (kidney disease), and retinopathy (eye disease).
 Typically, doctors order an HbA1c test every three to six months to see whether a person’s regimen is working as desired.

 If you haven’t had an HbA1c test in the past six months or don’t know what your most recent test result was, ask your doctor about it at your next appointment.